duncan-clark/lolog_catalog_paper/example_fit/README.md

 <center> <h3>Duncan A. Clark and Mark S. Handcock</h3></center>

-This site contain code and software to reproduce example analyses from the paper ``Comparing the Real-World Performance of Exponential family Random Graph Models and Latent Order Logistic Models'' by Duncan A. Clark and  Mark
+This site contain code and software to reproduce example analyses from the paper
+<it>Comparing the Real-World Performance of Exponential family Random Graph Models and Latent Order Logistic Models</it> by Duncan A. Clark and  Mark
-S. Handcock, Department of Statistics at UCLA.
+S. Handcock, 2021, to appear in XXX.
+The authirs are in the Department of Statistics at UCLA.

 ### Installation